Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 Although `nincs` is used for the present tense, `nem volt` and `nem lesz` are used for the past and future respectively.

-* Nem igaz, hogy nincsen semmi baj. - (It isn't true that there is nothing wrong).
+* Nem igaz, hogy nincsen semmi baj. - ([Lyric:](http://www.zeneszoveg.hu/dalszoveg/107202/vad-fruttik/jobb-lesz-holnap-zeneszoveg.html) It isn't true that there is nothing wrong).
 * Kávé van?
 Nincs.
 Tea van?
 Az sincs. - (Is there coffee?
 There is none.
 Is there tea?
 None of that either.)
 * Gőzöm sincs. - (I haven't the foggiest idea. lit.
 I don't even have any steam).
 * Nincs mit. - (Don't mention it. lit.
 There is no what.)